Once she was able to put words to her natural talents, she found a new set of tools to help her become stronger.

 – STRENGTH: The ability to consistently produce a positive outcome through near-perfect performance in a specific task.
 To finish with strength, start with talent.

-I found that what I had discovered about them were their talents.
-In order to discover their strengths, I needed to look deeper.
+I found that what I had discovered about them were their skills.
+In order to discover their talents, I needed to look deeper.

 Enter, Gallup StrengthsFinder.